 Similar to the Plans Version Control module, if you need to upload an updated version of your spec book, you can do so within Fieldwire’s Specification module.

-If you upload new spec sections with the same number as an existing section, it will trigger a “Version Conflict”.
+If you upload new specifications with the same number as an existing section, it will trigger a “Version Conflict”.
 A Version Conflict is when Fieldwire wants to confirm that the new section number is accurate and the new version will supersede the existing version.

 When you need to resolve the version conflict, you'll see a red warning at the top of the page.

-To resolve the conflict, you will need to confirm the section number, title, and version description of the new version(s) so the new specs will “slip-sheet” on top of the existing specs.
+To resolve the conflict, you will need to confirm the section number, title, and version description of the new version(s) so the new specifications will “slip-sheet” on top of the existing specifications.

-To begin to approve your specs, click the 'Review individually’ or ‘Resolve all’ buttons to determine whether you want to review each conflict individually or all at once:
+To begin to approve your specifications, click the 'Review individually’ or ‘Resolve all’ buttons to determine whether you want to review each conflict individually or all at once: